-Throughout 2019, Google has added additional options for audience targeting for search campaigns.
+Throughout 2019, Google has added options for audience targeting for search campaigns.
 The latest update, combined audience targeting, allows an even more narrow focus for advertising.

 Previously, advertisers were able to segment using “or” and “not.”
 The latest update offers “and” – meaning advertisers can layer intersecting segments and serve ads to 2 or more specific audiences.